xriss/arss/README.md

 This requires some hacks to disable browser security so it can do naughty things like read other websites from a web page, shock, horror.

-Idealy you should install this extension that create a fake CORS bouncer in the browser which we will automatically use.
+Ideally you should install this extension that create a fake CORS bouncer in the browser which we will automatically use.
 So no extra bandwidth cost, very efficient, no bullshit.
 Technically this is also secure, although slightly evil.